fishjam-cloud/python-server-sdk/README.md

 ## Usage

 The SDK exports two main classes for interacting with Fishjam server:
-`FishjamClient` and `Notifier`.
+`FishjamClient` and `FishjamNotifier`.

-`FishjamClient` wraps http REST api calls, while `Notifier` is responsible for receiving real-time updates from the server.
+`FishjamClient` wraps http REST api calls, while `FishjamNotifier` is responsible for receiving real-time updates from the server.

 #### FishjamClient